Leogeon/Recipe-Machine-Learning-Model/README.md

 ### Significance of the Improvements:

 - **Root Mean Square Error (RMSE):** The final model achieved an RMSE of approximately 99.98 on the training set and 99.94 on the testing set.
 This is an improvement compared to the RMSE from the baseline model.
 A lower RMSE indicates that the model's predictions are, on average, closer to the actual sugar values.
-- **R² Score:** The R² stayed the same consistenly but it is still a relatively score, indicating a good fit to the data.
+- **R² Score:** The R² stayed the same consistenly but it is still a relatively good score, indicating a good fit to the data.

 ### Significance of the Improvements:
 - **Model Accuracy:** The decrease in RMSE suggests that the final model is more accurate in its predictions.